dreamerblue/dainty-di/docs/docs/quick-start.md

 ## Setup

-Dainty DI is implemented based on traditional decorators (before TypeScript 5.0), you need to use it with TypeScript and make sure that the relevant configurations are set correctly in `tsconfig.json` below:
+Dainty DI is implemented based on legacy decorators (before TypeScript 5.0), you need to use it with TypeScript and make sure that the relevant configurations are set correctly in `tsconfig.json` below:

 ```json
 {